Raekkeri/django-requestlogs/README.md

 ```
 - **REQUEST_ID_HTTP_HEADER**
   - If set, the value of this request header is used as request id (instead of it being
     randomly generated).
-Must be a valid uuid.
+This must be a valid uuid.
+One use case for this feature is in
+    microservice architecture, where a micreservice calls another, internal microservice.
+    Having the log messages of both applications to be formatted with same request id
+    might be the preferred outcome.
 - **REQUEST_ID_ATTRIBUTE_NAME**
   - The attribute name which is used internally to attach request id to
     `threading.locals()`.
 Override if it causes collisions.